Dragic, Johnson help Heat beat Nets in Mexico City - News 12 Now

 FEELING THE HEAT

 The Nets suffered their sixth straight loss to the Heat.
-Brooklyn has not beated Miami since 12/28/15.
+Brooklyn has not beaten Miami since Dec.
+28, 2015.

 UP NEXT